 |Energy for Sustainability||

 The program supports fundamental engineering research that will enable innovative processes for the sustainable production of electricity and fuels, and for energy storage.
 These processes must be environmentally benign, reduce greenhouse gas production, and use renewable resources.

 Construction on a state-of-the-art facility for the Department of Electrical and Computer Engineering (ECE) began on October 7, 2011.
 One of the features of the building is the use of LED bulbs in over half of the lighting fixtures.
 Nick Holonyak, University alumnus and inventor of the first practical visible-spectrum LED, is the John Bardeen Endowed Chair in Electrical and Computer Engineering and Physics.

 The ECE Building acheived LEED platinum certification in November 2019, and it is striving for a net-zero energy certification.
 From a vast array of photovoltaic cells, to a chilled beam system to cool and heat the classroom tower, ECE wil accomplish a major campus addition with maximum space and minimal carbon footprint.

 Excerpt from the ECE building website:

 |ECE Rooftop Solar PVs||

-The new ECE building is designed to include Solar Panels on its roof.
-The panels will provide about 11% of the building's energy needs.
+The ECE Building includes Solar Panels on its roof.
+The panels provide about 11% of the building's energy needs.
 The infrastructure for connecting these panels to the building electric supply was included in the original design and construction costs for the full building, while the solar panels themselves were funded separately.
-This specific project is to have a series of photovoltaic solar arrays on the roof of the building with a 300 kW peak power rating, capable of generating an estimated 470 MWh of electricity annually.

 - Building Technologies Office